mienaiyami/yomikiru/docs/GUIDE.md

 1. Go to `%localappdata%\Tachidesk\`.
 2. Open `server.conf` with notepad.
-3. Change or add and save.
+3. Change/add and save.

-    ```
+    ```conf
     server.downloadsPath = "D:\\example\\path\\"
     ```

-4. You might need to delete folder set as previous path for it to work right.
+4. You might need to delete folder previous set as download path for it to work right.